Stadium decision delay 'unfathomable'

 "I am beginning to find it unfathomable how something so positive and already so detailed upon submission can take so long.

-"It will be incredibly disappointing (and costly) if we were to miss this key timeframe and I have urged our council to give us the ammunition to being the process of making this dream a reality."
+"It will be incredibly disappointing (and costly) if we were to miss this key timeframe."

+A Luton Borough Council spokeswoman said they "completely understand and share some of the frustrations about the delays, many have been outside the control of the council and the club".

+She said a funding assessment and a final technical report needs "to be reviewed by independent experts".

+"We should be in a position at the end of April to announce the date of the special Development Control meeting where the applications will be considered," she said.

-The Hatters hope to help fund the new stadium by developing a site they own near junction 10 of the M1.
+The football club hopes to help fund the stadium project by developing a retail, leisure and office site called Newlands Park on land it owns near junction 10 of the M1.

-Newlands Park would have retail, leisure and office facilities, if this decision is also approved by Luton Borough Council.